 This course fulfills three hours of the Communications requirement in the Midland College Core Curriculum.
-The Core Curriculum is a set of courses that provides students with a foundation of knowledge, skills, and educational experiences that are essential for all learning.
+The Core Curriculum is a set of courses that provide students with a foundation of knowledge, skills, and educational experiences that are essential for all learning.
 The URL for the Core Curriculum is http://catalog.midland.edu/preview_program.php?catoid=6&poid=738

-Composition courses explore writing as both a process and a product, using underlying rhetorical strategies to inform and persuade an identified audience.
+Course in the Communication Component area of the Core Curriculum explore writing as both a process and a product, using underlying rhetorical strategies to inform and persuade an identified audience.
 As part of the core, this course addresses the following four objectives:

 Critical Thinking: The course involves creative thinking, innovation, inquiry, evaluation, and synthesis of information.
-Mastery of these skills is accomplished through the following: class discussions; writing group discussions and peer reviews; exploration of invention strategies to draft essays; revision of essays; and reflecting on the writing process and final product.
+Mastery of these skills is accomplished through the following: class discussions; writing group discussions and peer reviews; exploration of invention strategies to draft documents; revision and usability testing of documents; and reflecting on the writing process and final product.

 Communication: The course includes effective written, oral, and visual communication.
-Students are required to participate in all of the following: class discussions; informal class presentations; creation of visual presentations; writing essays in a variety of modes and intended to accomplish a variety of purposes.
+Students are required to participate in all of the following: class discussions; informal class presentations; creation of visual presentations; writing documents addressed to a variety of primary and secondary audiences and intended to accomplish a variety of purposes.

 Teamwork: Students will learn to consider different points of view and to work effectively with others to support a shared purpose or goal.
-They will accomplish this by participating in a writing group throughout the semester for discussion of concepts taught in class; conducting peer reviews of assignments in their writing group before submitting them for grading; completing in-class group projects; and delivering informal group presentations to the class.
+They will accomplish this by participating in a writing group throughout the semester for discussion of concepts taught in class; participating in the writing group to collaboratively draft, design, and produce technical and workplace documents; conducting peer reviews of assignments in their writing group before submitting them for grading; completing in-class group projects; and delivering informal group presentations to the class.